Low-Congestion Shortcuts without Embedding: Constructing Tree Restricted Shortcuts

-\textbf{Detailed description of the \FnName{CoreSlow} subroutine:} Due to shared randomness, each part independently becomes \textbf{active} with probability $p = \frac{\gamma \log n}{2c}$ (all the nodes within the part agree on this label).
-Similarly as in \FnName{CoreSlow}, each node $v$ maintains a list $\tilde{L}_v$ of active part IDs that its ($T$) parent edge can see.
-All the lists $\tilde{L}_v$ are initially empty.
-The subroutine runs in $\mathrm{depth}(T)$ phases where in the $k$th phase all the nodes at depth $\mathrm{depth}(T) - k$ try to update $\tilde{L}_v$ in parallel and send $\tilde{L}_v$ to its $T$-parent.
-The update for a node $v$ works by first receiving $\tilde{L}_{v'}$ for all its $T$-children $v'$.
-We assign the union of all received lists and the singleton part ID of $v$ (if any) to $\tilde{L}_v$.
-If $|\tilde{L}_v| \le 4c \cdot p$, we assign the parent edge of $v$ to all the parts in $\tilde{L}_v$ and transmit $\tilde{L}_v$ to its parent (requiring $O(\log n)$ rounds).
+\textbf{A detailed description of the \FnName{CoreFast} subroutine:} Due to shared randomness, each part independently becomes \textbf{active} with probability $p = \frac{\gamma \log n}{2c}$ (all the nodes within the part agree on this label).
+Similarly, as in \FnName{CoreSlow}, each node $v$ maintains a list $\tilde{L}_v$ of active part IDs that its ($T$) parent edge can see.
+The lists $\tilde{L}_v$ are initially empty.
+The subroutine runs in $\mathrm{depth}(T)$ phases where in phase $k$ all the nodes at depth $\mathrm{depth}(T) - k$ try to update $\tilde{L}_v$ in parallel and send $\tilde{L}_v$ to its $T$-parent.
+Consider a node $v$ that receives $L_{v'}$ for all its $T$-children $v'$.
+We assign the union of all received lists and the singleton part ID of $v$ (if any) to $L_v$.
+If $|L_v| \le 4c \cdot p$, we assign the parent edge of $v$ to all the parts in $L_v$ and transmit $L_v$ to its parent (potentially requiring $O(\log n)$ rounds).
+Otherwise, if $|L_v| > 4 \cdot p$, we declare the parent edge as unusable.
 This finalizes the first part of the subroutine where we determine all unusable edges.
 It remains to forward the complete set of part IDs (and not just the sampled ones) that can use some edge $e$ to the endpoints of $e$.
 This is a classic tree routing problem where no route has its length larger than $D$ and no edge intersects more than $8c$ paths \whp \Cref{lemma:routing-on-trees} provides a method to route all part IDs in at most $O(D + c)$ rounds.
-Note that any two part IDs whose routes share an edge have the same endpoint (lowest unusable ancestor edge), so any routing priority between the messages gives the aforementioned $O(D + c)$ bound \whp \shortOnly{A high-level pseudocode is given in \Cref{sec:pseudocodes}.}
+Note that any two part IDs whose routes share an edge have the same endpoint (lowest unusable ancestor edge), so any routing priority between the messages gives the aforementioned $O(D + c)$ bound \whp \shortOnly{High-level pseudocode is given in \Cref{sec:pseudocodes}.}

 \global \AlgCoreFast{ } \fullOnly{\AlgCoreFast}

 \begin{lemma*}[Restated \Cref{lemma:corefast}] \StateLemmaCore \end{lemma*} \global \ProofLemmaCoreFast{\begin{proof} This proof extensively utilizes methods used in the proof of \Cref{lemma:coreslow}.
 For completeness, we redefine all of the used terminologies and reprove all of the intermediate results.